 As with the vast majority of assets, inheritance tax is levied on property when you pass away.

-But thanks to an extra allowance introduced in April 2017, couples can potentially leave property worth up to £1m before paying any tax, depending on when they pass away, potentially saving £160,000 in inheritance tax.
+But thanks to an extra allowance introduced in April 2017, couples can soon leave property worth up to £1m before paying any tax, depending on when they pass away, potentially saving £160,000 in inheritance tax.

 The tax-free amount depends on who you leave the property to, when you pass away and the overall value of your estate.